wimpysworld/deb-get/README.md

 ## Supported Software

-The software below can be installed, updated and removed using `deb-get`.
+The software below can be installed, updated and removed using `deb-get`'s main repository.

 - `deb-get install <packagename>`
 - `deb-get update`